 The Board aims to ensure that shareholders are informed of all material information relating to the Company by communicating to shareholders through:

-- continuous disclosure reporting to the ASX; - · its annual reports; and - media releases and other investor relations publications on the Group's website.
+- continuous disclosure reporting to the ASX; - · annual reports; and - media releases and other investor relations publications on the Group's website.

-In addition, the Company provides other information about itself and its governance via its website http://www.worleyparsons.com/Pages/Default.aspx
+In addition, the Company provides other information about itself and its governance via its website (www.worley.com).